vando026/surgeon/docs/2-PbSS-selecting-columns.md

 ).show
 ```

-The `isConsistent` column is based on Oleg White's code:
+The `isConsistent` column is based on the logic:

 |isJoinTimeMs|joinState|isLifePlayingTimeMs| Comment |
 |---         |---      |---                |---      |